 A successful return to athletics requires a team approach.
-The healing process begins with a skilled orthopedic surgeon.
+The healing process begins with a skilled orthopaedic surgeon.
 Seek out a surgeon who performs more than 20 ACL reconstructions a year and has prior experience with sports-related injuries.
-For younger athletes, consult with a pediatric orthopedic surgeon.
+For younger athletes, consult with a pediatric orthopaedic surgeon.

-Following surgery, athletes with an ACL injury should undergo rehabilitation conducted by an athletic trainer or physical therapist that specializes in sports and orthopedic injuries, and frequently treats athletes with ACL injuries.
+Following surgery, athletes with an ACL injury should undergo rehabilitation conducted by an athletic trainer or physical therapist that specializes in sports and orthopaedic injuries, and frequently treats athletes with ACL injuries.